 Unfortunately the program began to fail in 2008.
 After 7 subsequent years of population reduction, the horse and burro on-range population began to grow - and hasn't stopped, due to the reduced efforts by the BLM to remove horses.
-The BLM is now removing only ~2,000 animals per year.
+The BLM is now removing only $\sim$ 2,000 animals per year.
 Reductions in efforts to remove horses were caused in part by litigation, lack of capacity in holding facilities, and limited funding available to pay for holding costs.

-In 2014, the nation found itself back with nearly the same on-range population it had in 2000 - the only change is now the taxpayer has to support 45,000+ more horses and burros in off-range holding facilities at an annual cost exceeding \$40 million.
+In February 2014, the nation found itself back with nearly the same on-range population it had in 2000 - the only change is now the taxpayer had to support 47,000+ more horses and burros in off-range holding facilities at an annual cost exceeding \$49 million.
+And on-range populations have continued to grow since then.

 The rate of animals being adopted is not keeping up with the growth of the population.
-Only \sim 2,000 horses are being adopted each year, while the population is growing by 18-20% (\sim 11,000) each year.
+Only $\sim$ 2,000 horses are being adopted each year, while the population is growing by $\sim$ 11,000 (18-20%) each year.
 Adopting animals is clearly not going to solve the problem.

-American Farm Bureau Federation • American Sheep Industry Association Masters of Foxhounds Association • Mule Deer Foundation • National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association • National Wildlife Refuge Association Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society
+American Farm Bureau Federation • American Sheep Industry Association • Masters of Foxhounds Association • Mule Deer Foundation National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association National Wildlife Refuge Association • Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society